Heel, He'll, or Heal?

 - Has your scar healed?

-HeelThe noun heel is the back part of a foot.
+HeelThe noun "heel" is the back part of a foot.
 It also describes the raised back part of a shoe.
-The verb to heel means to fix or renew the back part of a shoe or a boot.
+The verb "to heel" means to fix or renew the back part of a shoe or a boot.
 It is also an instruction given to animals (usually dogs) to follow closely behind their owner.
-For example:

 - I haven't found a heel that's been too high for me yet.